 Companies such as Lowell Herb Co have lead the charge in the United States.
 Lowell Herb Co is a cannabis farm based in California that was originally established in 1909 by William “Bull” Lowell, but it had to close after California made it illegal to grow cannabis in 1913.
 It is now the best-selling pre-roll brand in California, and more than 300 California dispensaries are selling it, as it worked to promote cannabis legalization in California and throughout the United States.

-The change in legal-status of cannabis has been an incredible shift for criminal justice system reform, the economy of areas which have legalized cannabis, and much more!
+The change in the legal status of cannabis has been an incredible shift for criminal justice system reform, the economy of areas that have legalized cannabis, and much more!